What exactly are Worry Dolls?

 Often, Nuns and poor local children sell them to tourists to take home as souvenirs.

-The women who make these worry dolls live mostly in the rural areas of Guatemala.
+The women who make these worry dolls at CreArte live mostly in the rural areas of Guatemala.

-Making them provides an important supplement to the income they get from agriculture.
+Making dolls provides an important supplement to the income they get from agriculture.